What Are Fluoride Treatments?

 If you take medicines for high blood pressure, anxiety or depression, your teeth may be filled with cavities as these drugs can cause dry mouth.
 And if your mouth does not have enough saliva, your tooth decay worsens quickly.

-How are Fluoride Treatments Performed
+How is Fluoride Treatments Performed

 When you compare the fluoride treatments given by your dental office from the OTC fluoride toothpaste or mouth rinse, the former offers more fluoride.
 And dental-office fluoride treatments will also stay in your teeth longer and their composition is also different.

 One of the most popular fluoride treatments is neutral sodium.
 It is usually given to patients with dry mouth.
 Patients with tooth-colored crowns or bridges may also benefit more from this treatment.
 During fluoride treatments, your dentist will apply a gel to your teeth.
 The gel contains a high amount of fluoride.
 It is dried so it will not get diluted.
 Or it can also be applied as a foam.
-In this method, a tray is filled with fluoride and it is worn as a mouth guard for up to four minutes.
+In this method, a tray is filled with fluoride and it is worn like a mouth guard for up to four minutes.

 Your dentist may also use fluoride varnish that is painted on teeth to strengthen them.
 One of its advantages over other treatments is that it contains a high amount of fluoride After fluoride treatments from your dentist’s clinic, it is important that you do not eat, drink or smoke for half an hour.
 This will ensure that the fluoride stays intact in your teeth for a longer period of time.
 The use of fluoride treatments is proven to be beneficial to be given to both adults and children.
 They are essential in fighting decay and strengthening your teeth.